tensor4all/T4AJuliaTutorials/README.md

 Here running `jupytext-config set-default-viewer` allows us to render jl files as Jupyter Notebook format.
 [See jupytext manual](https://jupytext.readthedocs.io/en/latest/text-notebooks.html#with-a-double-click) to learn more.

 By Clicking `quantics1d.jl` it will be converted to `quantics1d.ipynb` and Jupyter server will open `quantics1d.ipynb`.
 We are allowed to synchronize the Jupyter Notebook file and the jl format file.

+### Update Project.toml and Manifest.toml together

+If one wants to update dependencies in `Project.toml`, please update `Manifest.toml` together.
+[This link](https://pkgdocs.julialang.org/v1/toml-files/#Manifest.toml) explains what Manifest.toml is:

+> The manifest file is an absolute record of the state of the packages in the environment.
+It includes exact information about (direct and indirect) dependencies of the project.
+Given a Project.toml + Manifest.toml pair, it is possible to instantiate the exact same package environment, which is very useful for reproducibility.